bitMaestro/Project_EDA_R_Languague/README.md

 ### EDA with R

-#### Project Overview

-In this project, you will use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.
+Explored the prosoper.com dataset using the R Programming Language and exploratory data analysis techniques.
+My objective was to examine both single and multivariate variables to explore relationships.
+The question I sought to understand is if there are relationships between borrowers who pay off their installments and those who are charged off.
+To my surprise borrowers with lengthier credit histories and greater than 60 tradelines tend to pay off their payments compared to their counterparts.
+The R Programing Language is rich in features and ggplot makes plotting such a breeze.

 #### Why this Project?